You know that saying, nothing in life is free?

 Dubai Water Canal Boardwalk.
 Open 24 hours.
 The waterfall is in action between 8pm-10pm every evening.

 Who needs a gym membership anyway?
 Head to Al Barsha Pond Park and get in a free workout.

-Make use of the bouncy 2km jogging track around the perimeter and use the complimentary fitness equipment around the park like the pull-up bars, sit-up benches and rowing machines.
+Make use of the bouncy 2km jogging track around the perimeter and use fitness equipment around the park like the pull-up bars, sit-up benches and rowing machines.
 Stick about on Saturday evenings for free yoga classes too.